tycui/GWAS_NN/README.md

 #### Use your own data:
 - Replace "/data/genotype.csv" with your own genotype data with size (N, P), where each row represents each individual, and each column represents each SNP.
 - Replace "/data/phenotype.csv" with your own phenotype data with size (N, 1).
-- Replace "/data/snp_size.csv" with your own SNPs sizes data, where each number represents the number of SNPs of each gene.
+- Replace "/data/snp_size.csv" with your own SNPs sizes data with size (M, 1), where each number represents the number of SNPs of each gene.
 The summation of all SNP sizes is P.